mkasik/learn-programmingss/README.md

 # Register Page:
 In this page, you can sign up in our website with your real info.

+# List of Technologies that i used in this website:-
+   1. React
+   2. Bootstrap
+   3. React Bootstrap
+   4. Css
+   5. JavaScript
+   6. Node.js
+   7. Node Express
+   8. Firebase
+   9. Vercel
+   10. Nodemon

 # Thank you so much for visiting our website.